 Specific accomplishments include:

 - Developing more than 100 conferences and workshops ranging from groups of 10 to 1000 participants in the United States and Europe, on a wide range of topics including energy conservation, natural gas and hydrogen vehicles, and fuel cells.
 These were done for non-profit associations and government clients.
 Many conferences included large-scale exhibitions of vehicles and equipment suppliers.
 Dr. Seisler also has consulted for organizers of conferences sponsored by the International Association for Natural Gas Vehicles in Yokohama (2000), Washington, D.C.
 (2002), Buenos Aires (2004) and Rio de Janeiro (2008).
+He was a principal organizer with the U.S. Department of Energy of the Tel Aviv program, Clean Cities Transportation: A Workshop for Israeli Policymakers on the Proper Use of Compressed Natural Gas in the Transportation Sector."
+(2015)

 - Publishing more than 300 articles in academic journals, magazines, trade journals and newspapers on a regular and freelance basis in the U.S. and Europe.
 Between 1983 and 1988 Dr. Seisler produced articles on a wide range of energy topics monthly for the Washington Post, Consumer Research magazine and other newspapers and magazines around the United States.
 He is active on the editorial board of several natural gas vehicle magazines distributed internationally.

-- Making hundreds of speeches and presentations to small and large groups on six continents regarding topics covering a wide variety of policy, marketing and technology issues related to alternative fuels, including natural gas, biomethane, hydrogen and fuel cell vehicles.
+- Making hundreds of speeches and presentations to small and large groups on five continents regarding topics covering a wide variety of policy, marketing and technology issues related to alternative fuels, including natural gas, biomethane, hydrogen and fuel cell vehicles.

 - Organizing and running the largest public relations campaigns ever sponsored by the U.S. natural gas industry, the Rally for Fuel Savings, in 1984 and again in 1986, taking teams of eight and then nine natural gas vehicles (NGVs) to 29 cities across the north and south of the United States.